 The proximity of residential properties introduces light pollution along the cliff edge.
-Can I just check this is the case having not visited this area at night?

 4.3.10 Development of the settlement

 This settlement has developed from previously wooded mining land of West Crinnis Mine, Wheal Regent, Appletree Mine and agricultural farmland with a small scale field pattern.
 By the 1930s the Carlyon Bay Hotel and houses along the western section of Sea Road, south of Beach Road had been constructed.
 These original houses have now been replaced with much larger properties.